AI4Finance-Foundation/FinRL/docs/source/finrl_meta/Data_layer.rst

 Data Layer
 ==========

-In the data layer, we used a unified data processor to access data, clean data, and extract features.
+In the data layer, we use a unified data processor to access data, clean data, and extract features.

 .. image:: ../image/finrl-meta_data_layer.png
     :width: 60%